jsur/blockchain-developer-bootcamp-final-project/README.md

 3. Browse apartments
 4. Select apartment
 5. Agree on contract, pay first installment with Metamask (smart contract call)
-6. Ownership is transferred to user account from owner account (smart contract call)
+6. Tenantship is transferred to user account (smart contract call)
 7. Receive key phrase / token / OTP / etc. to access apartment with smart lock app (this part will be mocked in project)

 ## Scheduled workflow for late payments